HotRound/hotround.github.io/relatorios/helper_sql_codes.md

 # Máquinas e Produtos

+SELECT M.DATAFIM AS Data,
+	O.LOGIN AS Op,
+	SUM(M.valorpago) - SUM(M.valorprod) AS Maquinas,
+	SUM(M.valorprod) AS Produtos,
+	IIF( SUM(M.DESCVALOR) > 3, SUM(M.DESCVALOR), '') AS Desconto,
+	SUM( CAST(SUBSTRING(M.TEMPOPAUSA FROM 4 FOR 2) AS integer) + (60 * CAST(SUBSTRING(M.TEMPOPAUSA FROM 1 FOR 2) AS integer)) ) AS Pausa
-SELECT M.DATAFIM AS Data, O.LOGIN AS Op, SUM(M.valorpago) - SUM(M.valorprod) AS Maquinas, SUM(M.valorprod) AS Produtos, IIF( SUM(M.DESCVALOR) > 3, SUM(M.DESCVALOR), '') AS Desconto FROM MOVIMENTOHIST AS M, SENHA as O WHERE DATAFIM BETWEEN
+FROM MOVIMENTOHIST AS M, SENHA as O
+WHERE
-'01-MAY-2021' AND
+	DATAFIM BETWEEN '01-MAY-2021' AND '31-DEC-2222'
-'31-DEC-2222' AND
-O.CODIGO = M.CODUSU
+	AND O.CODIGO = M.CODUSU
-GROUP BY M.DATAFIM, Op
+GROUP BY
+	M.DATAFIM,
+	Op
+ORDER BY
-ORDER BY data ASC, op desc
+	data ASC,
+	op DESC

 # Entradas GERAIS